-Brahmacharya (sense control): Moderation of the senses, that is, avoiding over-stimulation and over consumption of any kind.
+Brahmacharya (sense control): Literally celibacy, but we can read this to mean more generally moderation of the senses, that is, avoiding over-stimulation and over consumption of any kind.

 Aparigraha (living a life free from greed): Taking only what is necessary, not being over possessive and not exploiting others.
 Living a simple life within our means.